kiet13/structure-inpainting/README.md

 ### 1) Training
 To train the model, create a `config.yaml` file similar to the [example config file](https://github.com/knazeri/edge-connect/blob/master/config.yml.example) and copy it under your checkpoints directory.
-Read the [configuration](#model-configuration) guide for more information on model configuration.

 Structure Inpainting is trained in three stages: 1) training the structure model, 2) training the inpaint model and 3) training the joint model.
 To train the model:
 ```bash
 python train.py --model [stage] --checkpoints [path to checkpoints]
 ```

-For example to train the edge model on Places2 dataset under `./checkpoints/places2` directory:
+For example to train the structure model on Places2 dataset under `./checkpoints/places2` directory:
 ```bash
 python train.py --model 1 --checkpoints ./checkpoints/places2
 ```